TomasBoda/agent-lang/thesis.md

 Furthermore, agent-based modeling is particularly well-suited for simulation domains involving individual behavioral entity types and their mutual interactions.
 This is especially true in scenarios requiring the analysis of human interaction, understanding principles behind bird flocking, or predicting traffic jam occurrences on certain city roads.
 These situations pose challenges for other mathematical models, which may not explicitly consider the fundamental unit of the system as a whole.

 Last but not least, agent-based models are flexible and extensible.
 We can easily incorporate new agents to the system or increase the quantity of existing agents.
-Modifying the model's behavior is as simple as fine-tuning the decision-making logic within the agent's blueprint, which may lead to a whole new beahviour of the whole system.
-This degree of flexibility and extensibility implies the usage of agent-based models in scenarios where the level of complexity of the simulation is either highly unpredictable or not known in advance, making it easy to fine-tune the simulation without the need of making too many adjustments.
+Modifying the model's behavior is as simple as fine-tuning the decision-making logic within the agent's model, which may lead to a whole new beahviour of the whole system.
+This degree of flexibility and extensibility implies the usage of agent-based models in scenarios where the level of complexity of the simulation is either highly unpredictable or unknown in advance, making it easy to fine-tune the simulation without the need of making too many adjustments.

 #### 1.2.3 Use Cases
 Agent-based modeling is used in numerous scientific areas and systems.
 Let's dive deeper into some of the major classifications suitable for the application of agent-based models, which are: